Farid-Ze/kolb/docs/SECURITY_REVIEW.md

 ## Critical Findings

-### 1. Privilege Escalation in Registration
+### 1. Privilege Escalation in Registration (OUTDATED - SEE UPDATE BELOW)
 **Severity: CRITICAL**
 - **Location**: `backend/app/routers/auth.py` (Line 38)
-- **Issue**: The registration logic defaults to the `MEDIATOR` role for any email address that does not match the student domain (`settings.allowed_student_domain`).
+- **Issue**: ~~The registration logic defaults to the `MEDIATOR` role~~ **UPDATE**: The code actually defaults to `Role.USER` for non-student emails.
+However, there is still no validation preventing users from manually requesting elevated roles.
-- **Impact**: An attacker can register with any public email (e.g., `@gmail.com`) and automatically gain `MEDIATOR` privileges.
-Mediators have access to:
-    - Admin endpoints (Norm imports, Pipeline management).
-    - Research data (viewing all study participants).
-    - Viewing other users' reports.
+- **Impact**: While auto-escalation was incorrect, **the registration endpoint does not validate the role field**, potentially allowing users to request `MEDIATOR` role if the Pydantic model accepts it.
 - **Recommendation**:
-    - Disable automatic `MEDIATOR` registration.
+    - **VERIFY**: Check if `UserCreate` schema includes a `role` field that could be manipulated.
+    - Explicitly set role based on business logic, don't allow client-provided role.
-    - Default to a `GUEST` or `USER` role for non-student emails.
+    - Default to a `USER` role for non-student emails (already done).
     - Implement an invite-only or whitelist system for Mediators.

 ### 2. IDOR on Anonymous Sessions